eviallet/Drone_Transmitter/README.md

 # Working
 * Gamepad controlling speed, tweakable at runtime (for live testing)
-* Real time plotting of speed and ping
+* Real time plotting of the drone's sensors.

 # TODO
 * Infrared sonar for altitude